tejalsakore/python/lecture-12/lecture-12.md

 ```

 ## 🏠 HomeWork
->🚁Write a program to take input for marks of 5 subject and display the grade.
+>1️⃣ Write a program to take input for marks of 5 subject and display the grade.

 💡 HINT : Per=(total/500)*100